Bus Stop-1956

 Both focus on the brutal Indonesian genocide of 1965-1966, in which an estimated one million people were exterminated.

 The documentary tells of the effects on one of the families who survived, who now must co-exist in the same village as the killers, who remain unpunished because of government corruption.
-They are still in power.

-The documentary is cleverly put together as the central figure watches what appears to be outtakes of the related The Act of Killing on television, and the story is manipulated so that some of the killers do not realize they are being filmed for the purposes in which they are.
+The documentary is cleverly put together as the central figure watches what appears to be outtakes of the related The Act of Killing on television, and the story is manipulated so that some of the killers do not realize they are being filmed for the purposes they are.

-The main point of view of the film comes from a middle-aged Indonesian man, peacefully living with his wife and daughter, as well as tending to his very elderly parents, the father a torture victim and quite frail, who appears to suffer from dementia.
+The main point of view of the film comes from a middle-aged Indonesian man, peacefully living with his wife and daughter, as well as tending to his very elderly parents, the father is a torture victim and quite frail, who appears to suffer from dementia.

-Through conversation with his mother, we learn that his brother (their son) was one of the “communists” or leftists, who were led to nearby Snake River, tortured, and eventually murdered and thrown into the river.
-The mother reveals that by some miracle, the middle-aged man was conceived shortly after his brother was killed, thereby saving the parents from suicide because of their grief.
+Through conversation with his mother, we learn that his brother (their son) was one of the “communists” or leftists, who were led to the nearby Snake River, tortured, and eventually murdered and thrown into the river.

 The middle-aged man, under the guise of fitting patients with eyeglasses, goes from murderer to murderer (all still alive, very old, and living in the town) and politely quizzes them on their involvement in the Indonesian Massacre.